Starting a VIP Team

 Supporting New Team Readiness & Launch:

-We will collaborate with new VIP Team leaders in the months leading up to the team launch to ensure that new VIP Teams are prepared to welcome students.
+We will collaborate with new VIP Team leaders in the period leading up to the team launch to ensure that new VIP Teams are prepared to welcome students.
 We will provide materials to help new VIP Faculty Mentors prepare their course (template syllabi, formative and summative assessment templates, etc).

 Proposal Submission and Evaluation